gillenbrown/LEGUS-sizes/docs/index.md

 **`reliable_radius`**

 Whether or not this cluster radius is deemed to be reliable.
-To be reliable, a cluster must not have a failed fit (see above), and must not be in the worst 10th percentile of `prof_diff`.
+To be reliable, a cluster must not have a failed fit (see above), and must not be in the worst 10th percentile of `prof_diff_reff`.
 See Section 2.6 for more on this.
 Our analysis in the paper only uses clusters deemed to be reliable.

 **`reliable_mass`**